 More About Me

 When I think back to high school, I remember a LOT of confusion.
 I was lucky that I went to an affluent high school and had access to a guidance counselor but I never had the sense that he knew me, or could help me figure out how to know myself, or what was important to me.
 I remember doing an aptitude test and getting some feedback and doing research in the BIG reference books available.
-My test had suggested that “Forest Ranger” might be a good fit for me, because I was content with my own company, but I really couldn’t see myself camped out in a lookout station in the back country.
+My test had suggested that “Forest Ranger” might be a good fit for me, because I was content with my own company, but I really couldn’t see myself camped out in a lookout station in the backcountry.
 Another suggestion was “Jewelry Designer” but the reference books told me that the job outlook was bleak and low paying.
 Finally I saw “Chef”.
 Aha!
 I loved to cook and bake, my mom was a Home Economics teacher (when schools used to teach Home Ec) and I truly enjoyed my part time job as a waitress.
 So I was on my way.
-Back then I applied to three colleges, using our electric typewriter and whole lot of White-Out, and finally memorizing my social security number.
+Back then I applied to three colleges, using our electric typewriter and a whole lot of Wite-Out, and finally memorizing my social security number.
 I never considered looking at other schools or stretching to see if I could get into a more competitive school and received acceptances to all three.
 I picked the one closest to home, and off I went.
 I had a successful career in several niches of the hospitably industry.
 I was great at solving problems for my employer, but I was tired of the very long hours and time away from my young family.

 I had a good, not great, college experience.
 Some of that was me and the choices I made.
 Some of that was not really knowing what I wanted.
 And some was not really knowing what to look for in a school.

 I was always curious about other peoples jobs and college experiences.
 Some people LOVED college but were unhappy or unfulfilled in their careers.
-Other people told me that they just wanted to figure out how to be “happy”.
+Other people told me they just wanted to figure out how to be “happy”.
 They couldn’t define what happiness was, but where they were in life, was NOT it.
 I later talked with someone I had gone to high school with and he recounted his high school counselor telling him that he “wasn’t college material”.
-He went on to tell me he was now taking night classes working to attain a degree in Criminal Justice, and he has so much pride in his voice that he was pursuing a dream he cherished.
+He went on to tell me he was now taking night classes working to attain a degree in Criminal Justice, and he had so much pride in his voice that he was pursuing a dream he cherished.
 One that was almost snuffed out by an off-handed remark.

 All of these experiences coalesced for me to form Carberry College Consulting.
 I believe every single person is deserving and entitled to the education they want.
 I believe that the college application process has become too convoluted, difficult and nuanced.
 I believe that happiness is definable and attainable.
 I am passionate about helping people believe in themselves, set goals, and reach their potential.